-Every 12 months you are entitled to a free credit report from each of the three nationwide credit reporting agencies (also called credit bureaus).
-If you need another copy from Equifax, Experian, or Transunion within that 12-month period, you can pay a small fee for it.
+Every 12 months, you're entitled to a free credit report from each of the three nationwide credit reporting agencies (also called "credit bureaus") and, in some cases, even more.
+And, if you need another copy from Equifax, Experian, or Transunion after you've exhausted your free copies, you can pay for one.

-To get your free annual report from the three big credit reporting agencies (Experian, Equifax, and Transunion), contact www.annualcreditreport.com.
+To get your free annual report from the three big credit reporting agencies—Experian, Equifax, and Transunion—go to AnnualCreditReport.com.

-There are so many ways to get copies of your credit reports for free, you will probably never need to buy a copy.
-But if you do need another copy -- or if you don't qualify for a free copy -- you'll have to pay about $1 to $11 to get a credit report from one of the nationwide credit reporting agencies.
+There are so many ways to get copies of your credit reports for free you will probably never need to buy a copy.
+But if you do need another copy—or if you don't qualify for a free copy—you'll have to pay about a fee to get a credit report from one of the nationwide credit reporting agencies.

-Many websites hide the charge for ordering one credit report and advertise a low cost or a free copy with a 30-day or longer trial membership for one of their services, such as credit monitoring.
-If you don't want the service, be sure to cancel it within the 30 days to avoid a monthly fee.
-You should receive your credit report in a week to ten days.
+The agencies' websites sometimes hide the charge for ordering one credit report and advertise a low cost or a free copy with a 30-day or longer trial membership for one of their services, such as credit monitoring.
+If you don't want the service, be sure to cancel it within the 30 days to avoid the high monthly fees.

-To order additional credit reports after you've gotten your free annual report from the Annual Credit Report Service, you must contact the credit reporting agency directly.
+To order additional credit reports after you've received your free annual report from the Annual Credit Report service, you must contact the credit reporting agency directly.
 You can do so:

 You will have to provide some personal information so the credit reporting agency can identify you.

-To contact the three nationwide credit reporting agencies directly (to pay for additional reports):
+To contact the three nationwide credit reporting agencies directly, go to:

 P.O.
 Box 740241